Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 clock freezes naturally.
 For media with no audio track, the earlier video-only clock remains as the fallback and still stalls when no decoded video is buffered.

+`2fe9a28` in `oxideav-pipeline` is required for that fallback to be trustworthy.
+The pipeline previously synthesised sink-facing primary streams with `start_time: Some(0)` regardless of source metadata.
+Twitch MPEG-TS starts on a non-zero transport clock (the observed VOD first segment is around 70.024 s audio / 70.060 s video), so the fabricated zero made Sanctuary queue video around 70 s in the future while its audio master clock started at zero.
+The pipeline now preserves a known source start (rescaled when necessary) and leaves an unknown start as `None`; Sanctuary then anchors from the first actual decoded A/V PTS values.
+Runtime logs print those first PTS values and the chosen media-timeline origin explicitly.

 The audio and video frames arrive through one ordered, bounded session channel, so back-pressure must be decided for the A/V session as a whole.
 The first audio version incorrectly stopped draining that shared channel as soon as the four-frame video target